 Systems and compliance regulations are always changing, so it’s important to consult a professional to get the most up-to-date solution.
 This is especially the case for businesses in the healthcare, engineering, and financial industries.
 No cloud service will automatically be compliant, and your 3rd party applications will need to be properly configured by an experienced IT professional.

-Deciding whether AWS or Azure is right for your business.
+How to decide whether AWS or Azure is right for your business

 Most companies find that a gradual transition makes sense and often end with a balanced hybrid solution of on-premise and cloud systems.
 You may want to keep certain systems on-premise if you: